-- Product Selection – This market is not a tourist market; it is a market that many locals go to.
-We saw some nomadic families there as they came into town to purchase supplies.
-So if you are looking for souvenirs or other touristy types of items, this may not be the place for you to purchase them.
+- Product Selection – This market is not a tourist market; it is a market many locals go to.
+We saw some nomadic families as they came into town to purchase supplies.
+So if you are looking for souvenirs or other touristy items, this may not be the place to purchase them.

-- Imported Products – As this is a market for the locals, there will be many imported products that are not made in Mongolia.
-For example, the fabrics and silks all look like Chinese made silks to me.
-There is no problem to buy them, but understand they are probably made in China and not Mongolia.
+- Imported Products – As this is a local market, there will be many imported products not made in Mongolia.
+For example, the fabrics and silks all look Chinese-made.
+There is no problem with buying them, but understand they are probably made in China and not Mongolia.

 - Language barrier – All the vendors we spoke with did not speak any English.
 So if you are serious about getting a good price or learning more about what you are buying, you will need to take a local guide with you.
-I can highly recommend the tour company New Milestone Tours, and They can help arrange a local guide to take you around the market.
+I highly recommend New Milestone Tours tour company, They can help arrange a local guide to take you around the market.

 Mongolian Products At The Naran Tuul Black Market.

-There are some really great finds at the Mongolian black market.
+There are some great finds on the Mongolian black market.
 As I mentioned earlier, many of the products sold in this market are imported, so I will concentrate on showing you some of the local Mongolian products and Mongolian artifacts.

-If you love the bright-colored, hand-painted Mongolian style furniture that the nomadic herders have in their gers (yurts), this would be the place to purchase a piece.
-The black market is one of the places where the nomadic herder would buy their traditional Mongolian ger furniture pieces.
+If you love the bright-colored, hand-painted Mongolian-style furniture that the nomadic herders have in their gers (yurts), this would be the place to purchase a piece.
+The black market was where the nomadic herder bought traditional Mongolian ger furniture pieces.

-I find this style of Mongolian furniture to be very interesting.
-You can definitely see the Tibetian Buddhist influence in their furniture pieces and designs, One of these furniture pieces could be a great find and addition to any home.
+I find this style of Mongolian furniture to be exciting.
+You can see the Tibetian Buddhist influence in their furniture pieces and designs, One of these pieces could be a great find and addition to any home.

-Even wooden antiques will many times crack when they are exported to another climate.
+Even wooden antiques will often crack when exported to another climate.
 As wood is a natural material, this is the nature of wood, and the drying, construction, and finishing can all make a difference in how and where it cracks.

 When you go into a Nomadic family ger, your host will probably offer you a small bottle to open and put some spices on your hand to smell.
-At this market, you can find a variety of these spice bottles in all shapes and sizes.
-This would also be a place that many nomadic herders would go to find and buy these bottles.
+At this market, you can find various spice bottles in all shapes and sizes.
+This would also be a place where many nomadic herders would go to find and buy these bottles.

 This market is filled with horses, camels, and products for the herders.
 If you are interested in these kinds of products, this is a place to look to buy them.
 Here are some fascinating items that I found.

 - Saddles: There are all kinds of saddles of all qualities and prices.
-If you are looking to get leather saddles, look closely to make sure it is real leather (there is a lot of cheaper leather or faux leather).
-If you want it to be hand made, you will also need to check this carefully.
-But if you want a saddle to hang up as a decoration or artifact, this would be the place to go.
+If you want to get leather saddles, look closely to ensure they are real leather (there is a lot of cheaper leather or faux leather).
+If you want it to be handmade, you must check this carefully.
+But this would be the place to go if you want a saddle to hang up as a decoration or artifact.

-- Briddles – There is also a lot of briddles.
+- Briddles – There are also a lot of briddles.
 Some are very decorative and would make some very nice artifacts.

-- Horse Saddlebags – You can find some used horse saddle bags.
-With a bit of the right cleaning, they could be a great artifact to have.
+- Horse Saddlebags – You can find some used horse saddlebags.
+They could be a significant artifact to have with a bit of the right cleaning.

 Brass bowls. canteens and other interesting artifacts

 I found some fascinating brass bowls, canteens, and other interesting artifacts.
-Again, you need to really look around at all the suppliers, but many of them had some fascinating pieces that I saw.
+Again, you need to look around at all the suppliers, but I saw many of them had some fascinating pieces.

 Some of the items you know were collected directly from the nomadic herders.
-If you are looking for some interesting artifacts, this is a great place to explore.
+This is a great place to explore if you are looking for some interesting artifacts.

 Does the Mongolian black market (Naran Tuul) close if it rains or snows?